 The Dan Piper Award is given in memory of Dan Piper, a young man with Down syndrome.
 Dan had an inclusive education and showed the Iowa Public School System that people with Down syndrome are not only intelligent and able to learn, but are also contributing members of the school community through involvement in extracurricular activities.
 Dan was employed, and had many friends in the town where he lived in Iowa.
 Dan considered himself a “regular guy” who was given opportunities that allowed him to accomplish extraordinary things, such as testifying before Congress on behalf of the Americans with Disabilities Act.

-The recipient of the 2018 Dan Piper Award and a guest will travel to New York City where he or she will receive the award at the New York City Buddy Walk®!
+The recipient of the 2019 Dan Piper Award will travel to New York City where he or she will receive the award at the New York City Buddy Walk® on September 14, 2019!

-APPLICATIONS FOR THE 2018 DAN PIPER AWARD ARE NOW CLOSED
+APPLICATIONS FOR THE 2019 DAN PIPER AWARD ARE NOW OPEN!

 2017 DAN PIPER AWARD RECIPIENT: BRANDON GRUBER